nexus6nexus6/nextjs-chart-libs-research/README.md

 ### Nivo

-Supports both CSR and SSR implementation.
+Supports both CSR (client side render) and SSR (server side render) chart implementation.
 For SSR implementation you need to pull, install and run a [nivo-api](https://github.com/plouc/nivo-api) repo localy on [localhost:3030](http://localhost:3030)
 To test the SSR disable javascript in browser and reload [localhost:3000](http://localhost:3000).
 As a result only SSR supported charts should render.

 ### Chart.js